da4all/da4all.github.io/_cards/mapping-police-violence.md

 title: "Mapping Police Violence"

 teaser: >
   This interactive website features a collection of live tracking tools, maps, and visualizations that document police violence in the United States and demonstrate how race and ethnicity, location, and crime are connected to police violence.
-To assist various stakeholders, visitors can download open-access data and figures, learn about the project’s methodology, and access a resource to directly contact representatives.
+To assist various stakeholders, visitors can download open-access data and figures, learn about the project's methodology, and access a resource to directly contact representatives.

 keywords:
-  - "accountability"
+  - "Accountability"
-  - "advocacy"
+  - "Advocacy"
-  - "black data studies"
+  - "Black Data Studies"
-  - "data practice"
+  - "Data Practice"
-  - "data visualization"
+  - "Data Visualization"

 metadata:
   source: "https://mappingpoliceviolence.org"